 Hey guys, I want to talk about my heart attack that I had when I was 32 in wake of DMX’s death yesterday April 9th, 2021.
-He died from a heart attack, drug related heart attack when he was 50, and I’m 48 right now so it’s kind of bittersweet because I used to listen to DMX and there’s a lot of people that die unexpectedly from heart failure and a lot of it’s due to alcohol.
+He died from a drug-related heart attack when he was 50, and I’m 48 right now so it’s kind of bittersweet because I used to listen to DMX and there are a lot of people that die unexpectedly from heart failure and a lot of it is due to alcohol.
+Heart Attack at 32 – Was it Alcohol?

 In fact, my mom’s dad died when he was 40, and left my mom without a father when she was seven, and that was alcohol related.
 I didn’t even think that you could die from alcohol.
 I was so naive when I was drunk, I didn’t really think that there were complications to alcohol.
 I thought heart attacks happened from cholesterol and just old age.
 I never knew that you could die from alcohol until I did more research on it.